ERNEST MOYER'S RESEARCH

 Such level of mathematics was not known until modern times.

 1. The first treatise on algebra was written by Diophantus of Alexandria in the 3rd century AD.
-The term derives from the Arabic al-jabr or literally “the reunion of broken parts.''
-It gained widespread use through the title of a book Ilm al-jabr wal-mukabala — the science of restoring what is missing and equating like with like — written by the mathematician Abu Jafar Muhammad (active c.800-847).
+The term derives from the Arabic al-jabr or literally the reunion of broken parts.''
+It gained widespread use through the title of a book Ilm al-jabr wal-mukabala the science of restoring what is missing and equating like with like written by the mathematician Abu Jafar Muhammad (active c.800-847).
 He introduced the writing down of calculations in place of using an abacus.

-2. Tables for the use of logarithms were first published in 1614 by John Napier (1550- 1617).
+But graphical analysis of relationships between variables was not available until Rene Descartes (1596-1650), published the first treatise on the geometric representation of algebraic equations in 1637.
+The ancient Greeks were highly developed in space perception and used figures to represent geometrical relationships but did not analyze them algebraically.
+They did some analytical work but did not make mathematical associations which would permit graphical display of physical relationships as we know them today.2.
+Tables for the use of logarithms were first published in 1614 by John Napier (1550- 1617).
 They were motivated by the need to alleviate tedious trigonometric calculations for ship positions in the burgeoning maritime traffic of the sixteenth and seventeenth centuries.
 The tables also were highly useful for calculating compound interest for the financiers of that aggressive commercial age.
 A1though the idea of multiplying numbers through addition of logarithms goes back to Archimedes' study on mathematical series (287 B.C.), with contributions from medieval mathematicians, it was not until the recognition of the ease of substituting addition for multiplication through trigonometric relationships by Wittich (1584) and Clavius (1593) that led to practical developments.

 3. The amazing mathematical power of the natural base number e = 2.71828 . . . was not recognized until the late sixteenth century.
 Although Leonhard Euler (1707-1783) was the first to use the letter e to represent the number, tables of logarithms to the base e were first published by Speidell in 1619.